aspiers/openstack-summit-2016-austin-project-creation/markdown/rpm-packaging-experiences.md

     *   Focus on getting started and iterate quickly
 *   Open Design principles gives you guidance and structure
     *   It's a feature, not an obstacle
+*   Being a new project, lazy consensus approach wasn't established
 *   Foster code-driven technical discussion

 Note: